dymmond/esmerald/docs/application/levels.md

 !!!
 Warning
-    A `ChildEsmerald` is an independent instance that is plugged into a main `Esmerald` application but since it is like another `Esmerald` object that also means the `ChildEsmerald` doesn't take precedent over the top-level application, instead, treats its own [Gateway](../routing/routes.md#gateway),
+    A `ChildEsmerald` is an independent instance that is plugged into a main `Esmerald` application but since it is like another `Esmerald` object that also means the `ChildEsmerald` does not take precedent over the top-level application, instead, treats its own [Gateway](../routing/routes.md#gateway),
     [WebSocketGateway](../routing/routes.md#websocketgateway), [Include](../routing/routes.md#include),
     [handlers](../routing/handlers.md) or even another `Esmerald` or